0

 What We Do:

-Since 2018, we have supported 34 live performances in schools by professional musicians.
-The participating artists have included: three highly regarded string quartets (the Astaria, the Solem and the Carducci); an innovative brass/keyboard duo (Travelling By Tuba) and an outstanding solo pianist (Clare Hammond).
+Over the course of the last seven years, we have supported over 56 live performances in more than 28 primary schools by experienced musicians and graduates of our YMTP, reaching around 5,000 children.
+Participating artists have included: three highly regarded string quartets (the Astaria, the Solem and the Carducci); an innovative brass/keyboard duo (Travelling By Tuba); an outstanding solo pianist (Clare Hammond); and four duos from our YMTP programme.

-So far, we have extended participation in the programme to 19 primary schools: 4 in Monmouthshire and 15 in Gloucestershire (Forest of Dean), including one all-age school for pupils with complex special needs.
-The performances have provided over 2600 musical experiences for local children aged from 4-11.
-In addition, over a period of 18 months, the programme has supported the development of choirs in three schools, funding a talented young local pianist to accompany and lead them.
+To date, we have extended participation in our schools programme to primary schools in the Lower Wye Valley on both sides of the border -- both Gloucestershire (Forest of Dean) and Monmouthshire (Wye Valley) -- including one all-age school for pupils with complex special needs.
+The performances have provided over 3,900 musical experiences for local children aged from 4-11.

 Our Sponsors

-These activities have been made possible by funding from two trusts, The Lark Trust and The Peter Stebbings Memorial Foundation, as well as well as generous donations by individual Wye Valley Music Members.
-Because of the generosity of these donations, we provide local schools with these one-off music experiences free of charge.
+These activities have been made possible by funding from two trusts, The Lark Trust and The Peter Stebbings Memorial Foundation, as well as generous donations by individual Wye Valley Music Members.
+Thanks to this, we are able to provide local schools with these music experiences free of charge.
 Schools are only asked to host the visits and to provide feedback (which we use to source further funding to continue our work).

 In November 2022, we created some musical memories for local youngsters: